The Manticore-Local Cluster Catalogue: A Posterior Map of Massive Structures in the Nearby Universe: Results

+A subset of systems remain strong outliers (mass ratio $>3$ or $<0.33$) in both comparisons: 14\% of MCXC-II matches and 13\% of eROSITA matches.
+The origin of these discrepancies---whether from X-ray measurement systematics, reconstruction limitations, or genuine physical effects---cannot be determined from mass ratios alone.
+To investigate, we examined whether the same objects appear as outliers in both catalogues: among the 23 clusters matched in both MCXC-II and eROSITA, only 2 are outliers in both comparisons, while 4 are outliers in only one catalogue.
+This lack of overlap suggests that outliers are primarily driven by catalogue-specific systematics rather than failures in the \manticorelocal reconstruction.

+We further tested whether outliers show signs of reduced reconstruction quality by comparing their posterior properties to well-matched systems.
+Outliers do not have statistically significantly broader mass posteriors (Mann-Whitney $p > 0.3$) or larger positional scatter ($p > 0.06$).
+If anything, outliers tend to have slightly \textit{narrower} posteriors and higher membership counts than well-matched clusters, indicating that they are not poorly constrained associations.
+While not definitive, this pattern is more consistent with limitations in X-ray mass proxies for these specific systems, potentially due to complex dynamical states or projection effects, than with reconstruction failures in \manticorelocal.

-Importantly, a subset of systems remain strong outliers in both comparisons, particularly at the highest masses.
-In traditional ensemble analyses, such outliers might be dismissed as statistical scatter or attributed to sample variance.
-However, the object-by-object nature of this comparison changes the interpretation: each discrepancy now points to a specific physical system that requires explanation.
-These outliers may signal extreme dynamical states (e.g., ongoing major mergers), unresolved observational systematics affecting individual clusters, or fundamental limitations in the mass proxies for certain environments.
-Constrained catalogues thus provide a natural framework to systematically flag such systems for targeted follow-up, where detailed multi-wavelength observations can diagnose the origin of discrepancies.
-This capacity to identify and investigate problematic individual objects—rather than marginalizing over them in population-level fits—is a key advantage of posterior-based reconstructions for precision cluster cosmology.
+Nonetheless, we cannot definitively attribute these outliers to observational systematics without independent validation.
+Constrained catalogues provide a framework to flag such systems for targeted follow-up, where detailed multi-wavelength observations can diagnose the origin of discrepancies.
+This capacity to identify individual objects with significant mass discrepancies, rather than marginalizing over them in population-level fits, is an advantage of posterior-based reconstructions, enabling systematic investigation of potential biases in cluster mass proxies.